 No, you do not.
 This is one of the big upgrades we've made to the course for Cohort 2.
 We now have a case study that you can use to do the assignments each week.
 That said, the assignments are structured so that they can and should be applied to the real world, so you have that option too.

-Yes, Cohort 5 will be hosted in Spring 2023.
+Cohort 6 will be hosted in Spring 2023.
 Then, Cohort 7 won't happen until the fall.
-That’s a long time from now!
+That’s a long time!
 But it also means this isn’t your only chance to enroll.
 However, assuming we continue to improve the transformation we provide our students, we can’t guarantee that the price won’t increase significantly for future cohorts.